-Some toddlers also discover the poop smearing behavior before potty training simply from putting their hands in their diaper or mastering the diaper removal art.
+Some toddlers also discover playing with poop before potty training simply from putting their hands in their diaper or mastering the diaper removal art.
 Curiosity brings them to wipe and smear, and toddler appreciation for messes and “art” prompt them to continue.
 You could see how both could factor into the “why?” answer most parents search for upon finding a poop masterpiece fresh completed, but this still does little for the “why me?” sadly.
 Pain in the butt aside, this is a normal albeit disgusting toddler behavior and is almost always short lived.
 Thank the horrible smell for that one.

 It could be.
 Urine is a sterile substance, but fecal matter is far from sterile.
-The average poopy diaper is about ¾ water, 1/3 decomposing dead bacteria, indigestible substances (like corn skin), live bacteria, fats, dead cells, intestinal mucous and other bi-products of the digestive tract.
+The average poop diaper is about ¾ water, 1/3 decomposing dead bacteria, indigestible substances (like corn skin), live bacteria, fats, dead cells, intestinal mucous, and other bi-products of the digestive tract.
 It’s the 1/3 that presents the danger of bacterial infection if your toddler gets it in their mouth.
 Many forms of food poisoning, for example, are a result of improper hand washing after bathroom breaks.
-In most cases, the worst you could be facing if your child places poop covered fingers in their mouth, besides a severe desire to puke yourself, is food poisoning like symptoms (vomiting, diarrhea 12 to 48 hours after).
+In most cases, the worst you could be facing if your child places poop-covered fingers in their mouth, besides a severe desire to puke yourself, is food poisoning like symptoms (vomiting, diarrhea 12 to 48 hours after).

-What can you do to stop poop smearing, painting and other diaper content misuses?
+What can you do to stop poop smearing, painting, and other diaper content misuses?

 What not to do:

 I was pretty shocked to find how many parents resort to the cold-shower method with poop smearing toddlers.
 This would entail rinsing the poop off your toddler in a cold shower.
 This falls majorly under the do-not-do category.
 First off, a mom who recently made the mistake of making her use of cold shower discipline public was charged with child abuse.
-Second, cold showers can have negative psychological effects on the child, especially at the toddler age on top of the fact this method only teaches the child poop painting comes with punishment, not why their behavior is unacceptable or what they should do instead.
+Second, cold showers can have negative psychological effects on the child, especially at the toddler age.
+On top of the fact this method only teaches the child poop painting comes with punishment, not why their behavior is unacceptable or what they should do instead.

-This is also another situation where as hard as it is, you have to save your OMG-seriously?-That’s-disgusting reaction for when your toddler isn’t around.
-Shock value goes a very long way with many kid’s this age and they will do it again just to see your reaction if it amuses them.
+This is also another situation where as hard as it is, you have to save your OMG-seriously?!?-That’s-disgusting reaction for when your toddler isn’t around.
+Shock value goes a very long way with many kid’s this age, and they will do it again just to see your reaction if it amuses them.

 What to do:

-When poop happens:
+When playing with poop happens:

 When you catch your toddler mid-smear or admiring his/her work simply calmly pick them up and carry them to the tub.
 Explain that this is a no-no, because poop is icky and goes in the potty or our diaper and rinse them clean with WARM water.
-You don’t have to give a warm, comfy or fun rewarding bubble bath, just a suds up-rinse off clean.
+You don’t have to give a warm, comfy, or fun, rewarding bubble bath, just a suds up-rinse off clean.
 Then a short time out often helps so you can clean up the mess, and they can think about the mess.

 To avoid future fecal fun:

 Prevention is the most useful tool in a poop-painter’s parent’s world.
 You can start by eliminating the ability to remove diapers if your child is not potty training.
 A single piece of packing tape does the trick.
 However, many kids will still stick hands into their diapers even if they can’t fully remove it.
 This does limit poop level access but doesn’t eliminate it.
-One piece clothing such as jumpers, overalls or jammies work the best to cut off access to the diaper entirely.
+One piece clothing such as jumpers, overalls, or jammies work the best to cut off access to the diaper entirely.
 You can also use toddler sized onesies (shirts that snap at the crotch) with pants; this will make it obvious when your toddler is trying to get a finger in there.
 If you aren’t potty training, now may also be a time to start as you can praise pooping in the toilet, giving your child a more rewarding alternative to poop smearing.

 Finally, finger paint, the real stuff, by allowing your toddler to make actual messes that aren’t of the stinky variety and don’t come with a time-out, you give them another acceptable outlet for their desire to make messes and art.